cyph/burner-sdk/README.md

 # @cyph/sdk

-The Cyph SDK allows third-party services to initiate new cyph sessions.
+The Cyph SDK allows third-party services to initiate new Cyph sessions.

 The following optional features are supported: